appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/how-to-integrate-zoho.md

 ---
 description: Learn to connect to Zoho via OAuth 2.0 and create a campaign from your app.
 ---
-# How to Create a Zoho Campaign
+# Create a Zoho Campaign

 This guide describes how to configure an Authenticated API datasource for Zoho with OAuth 2.0 and create a query that creates a campaign from your Appsmith app.